kohortpay/module-woocommerce/README.md

 ### Activation

-You can display or hide the KohortPay payment method from you checkout page using this configuration (enabled/disabled).
+You can enable or disable the KohortPay referral program using this configuration.

 ### API Secret Key